Orientation Odysseys: SEEDS

 Join other Reedies interested in direct service on these exciting pre-Orientation trips.
 SEEDS (Students for Education, Empowerment, and Direct Service) complements Reed's academic program and connects students to our wider community.
 The SEEDS Odyssey trips combine direct service, reflection, learning, and fun.

-In small groups (10–12 Reedies each), participants visit four or five different service sites during each trip.
+In small groups (10–12 Reedies each), participants visit four different service sites.
 At night, the small groups come together to share meals, thoughts, and lively conversation.
-All groups share accommodations (sleeping on a gym floor is a bonding experience!).
+Participants will sleep on-campus in their assigned residence hall room.

 If you register for a SEEDS Odyssey, you cannot attend another Odyssey.